Two other ice flow models

 \[ \frac{\partial \sigma_{zz}}{\partial z}+\frac{\partial \tau_{xz}}{\partial x} = \rho g \]

-Motivated by the fact that ice sheets, streams and shelves are much wider than they are thick, we neglect the horizontal gradient of vertical shear stresses - the ‘so-called’ bridging stresses - leaving
+Motivated by the fact that ice sheets, streams and shelves are much wider than they are thick, we neglect the horizontal gradient of vertical shear stresses - the ‘so-called’ bridging stresses.
+This assumption is valid if the body of ice is relatively homogeneous horizontally, with similar properties and conditions across its width, then the horizontal gradient of shear stress may be small - leaving:

 \[ \frac{\partial \sigma_{xx}}{\partial x}+\frac{\partial \tau_{zx}}{\partial z} = 0 \]